 - 1.1 The term 'unlicensed family entertainment centre' is one defined in the Act and refers to a premises which provides category D gaming machines along with various other amusements such as computer games and penny-pushers.
 The premises is 'unlicensed' in that it does not require a premises licence but does require a permit to be able to provide its category D gaming machines.
 It should not be confused with a 'licensed family entertainment centre' which does require a premises licence because it contains both category C and D gaming machines. - 1.2 Unlicensed family entertainment centres (uFECs) will be most commonly located at seaside resorts, in airports and at motorway style service centres, and will cater for families, including unaccompanied children and young persons. - 1.3 Where a premises does not hold a Premises Licence but wishes to provide gaming machines, it may apply to the Licensing Authority for this permit.
-It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use (Section 238). - 1.4 The Licensing Authority will only grant a uFEC gaming machine permit where it is satisfied that the premises will be operated as a bona fide unlicensed family entertainment centre. - 1.5 In line with the Act, while the Licensing Authority cannot attach conditions to this type of permit, the Licensing Authority can refuse applications if they are not satisfied that the issues raised in this "Statement of Principles" have been addressed through the application. - 1.6 When determining the suitability of an applicant for a permit and when considering applications, the Licensing Authority will have regard to the Gambling Commission's Guidance and although not required to, will have regard to the licensing objectives. - 1.7 Gambling Commission Guidance states: "...An application for a permit may be granted only if the Licensing Authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application..."
+It is a requirement that the area covered by the permit must be wholly or mainly used for making gaming machines available for use (Section 238 Gambling Act 2005).
+Therefore, it will not be possible to grant a permit for an entire shopping centre or service station, for example.
+Where gambling facilities are provided as a supplementary activity to the main purpose of the premises, customers must be fully aware that they are making a choice to enter the area covered by the permit and adequate supervision must be provided at all times.
+No changes should be made to the layout or location of machines without submitting an updated plan to the Licensing Authority, see section 1.9.1 below for more information on plan requirements. - 1.4 The Licensing Authority will only grant a uFEC gaming machine permit where it is satisfied that the premises will be operated as a bona fide unlicensed family entertainment centre. - 1.5 In line with the Act, while the Licensing Authority cannot attach conditions to this type of permit, the Licensing Authority can refuse applications if they are not satisfied that the issues raised in this "Statement of Principles" have been addressed through the application. - 1.6 When determining the suitability of an applicant for a permit and when considering applications, the Licensing Authority will have regard to the Gambling Commission's Guidance and although not required to, will have regard to the licensing objectives. - 1.7 Gambling Commission Guidance states: "...An application for a permit may be granted only if the Licensing Authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application..."
 This Licensing Authority will require the applicant to demonstrate: - a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and - that staff are trained to have a full understanding of the maximum stakes and prizes.